Research I POV I UX / UI Design

 User-Centered Design of a Health App: From Idea to Implementation Handoff

-fitness while helping you stay on top of daily and medical appointments for a healthier lifestyle.
+A holistic health app providing guidance on nutrition and fitness, while helping users stay on top of daily and medical appointments — all in support of a healthier lifestyle.

 Product